jamulussoftware/jamulus/docs/TRANSLATING.md

 ```

 This fetches information about the current state of the upstream repo.
 It is now necessary to apply any upstream changes to the local repo.
-As the user will not be updating the `master` branch themselves, `git rebase` can be used to fast-forward to the current state:
+As the user will not be updating the `main` branch themselves, `git rebase` can be used to fast-forward to the current state:

 ```
-git checkout master
+git checkout main
-git rebase upstream/master
+git rebase upstream/main
 git push
 ```

-Finally, create a new branch for the changes that will be done (do not just do them on `master`).
+Finally, create a new branch for the changes that will be done (do not just do them on `main`).
 The actual name of the branch is not critical, since the branch will be deleted after being merged,
 but it's worth choosing a meaningful name: